 - Prilea: Despite her low mana cost, her Defence Reduction 2 skill has no real impact on compositions.

 - Elucia: Very strong when you start the game, when zone damage is not yet widespread.
-It's a powerful heal single-target, but it loses interest as you level up, because of the AoE and debuff composites.
+It's a powerful heal single-target, but it loses interest as you level up, because of compositions AoE and debuff.

 - Copper: It is rather weak.
 It requires a lot of preparation to be used.
 You'll have to run it and take advantage of its skill stones.
 But basically, it has no place in a composition.